matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

  * `m.reference` list the `event_id` and event `type` of the events which reference that event.

+  XXX: An alternative approach could be to (also?) use a filter to specify/override how to aggregate custom relation types, which would then also be used to inform /sync how we want to receive our bundled relations.
+  However, we really need to be better understand how to do custom relation types first...

 For instance, the below example shows an event with four bundled relations; 3 thumbsup reaction annotations and one reference.